cawasser/vanilla/docs/adding-new-chart-types.md

 ### conversion (pending Bl-xxx)

-The purpose of `conversion`, regardless of what you name it, is to provide the correct :plot-options key/hash-map when working with a `:data-format` other than the default for the chart type.
+The purpose of `conversion`, regardless of what you name it, is to provide the correct `[:data :series]` key/hash-map when working with a `:data-format` other than the default for the chart type.
 For example, `bar-chart` is designed to support `:data-format/x-y`.
 But it can also work with `:data-format\y`, but only by parsing the data source hash-map and extracting appropriate data to build the correct `[:data :series]`.
-This function (or functions if you support many kinds of
+This function (or functions if you support many kinds
-`:data-format`s) provide that data manipulations.
+of `:data-format`s) provide that data manipulations.

 > The make-chart namespace provides a default implementation, `default-conversion`, which returns